Frequently Asked Questions

 It can last indefinitely, so long as the registered owner of the mark uses it (in the context of the legislation) and pays the renewal fees.
 We’ll send you a reminder and are happy to handle the paperwork.

 Your mark is valid where it’s registered.
 If registered only in Australia, then it’s not valid overseas.
+There’s no such thing as an international trademark, although at that link we discuss in detail how you can secure your rights overseas.

 IMPORTANT: if you intend to operate in China, specialist advice and early action is essential.
 Get in touch with a trade mark attorney before you let any business outsiders know your plans.